 The gift voucher for this gift experience is valid for 12 months after purchase.
 Gift Experiences must be booked and completed before the expiry date.
 We will not fulfill Gift Experiences after the voucher has expired under any circumstances.

 The buyer is responsible for making sure the gift recipient is aware of:

 - The Expiry Date printed on the voucher and that the gift experience expires on the expiry date.

-- That Family History Gifts are no longer legally obliged to provide the gift experience once the voucher has expired.
+- That Family History Gifts is no longer legally obliged to provide the gift experience once the voucher has expired.